quinnsam/Mentor_ML/README.md

+This code is completly cloned from (https://github.com/mnielsen/neural-networks-and-deep-learning.git) I have just made small modifications and added a few wrapper scripts.

 # Code samples for "Neural Networks and Deep Learning"

 This repository contains code samples for my book on ["Neural Networks